Rantanen/eslint-plugin-xss/docs/rules/no-location-href-assign.md

 location.href = escape('some evil url');

 ```
 The concrete implementation of escape is up to you and how you will decide to escape location.href value.
+This rule
+only ensures that you are handling assignment in a proper way (by wrapping the right part with the escape function).

 ### Options